Cimpress-MCP/consul_export/readme.md

 ##### Configuration

 consul_export is driven by a JSON configuration file.
 The path to this file can be specified with the `-c [config file]` or `--config_file [config file]` command-line switches.
-If no command-line switch is provided, consul_export will also look at the `CONSUL_EXPORT_CONFIG_FILE` environment variable.
-Failing all of that, it will look for a configuration file at `/etc/consul_export.conf`.
+If no command-line switch is provided, consul_export will then look at the `CONSUL_EXPORT_CONFIG_FILE` environment variable.
+If no configuration file was specified, consul_export will assume a path of `/etc/consul_export.conf`.

 If no configuration file is found at any of those locations, consul_export will use the following default: